-Artisan had and has cost sharing arrangements with entities controlled by Andrew A. Ziegler (APAM's Chairman of the Board and former Artisan employee) and Carlene M. Ziegler (also a former Artisan employee), pursuant to which the Ziegler entities currently reimburse Artisan for the costs associated with three employees using Artisan's office space while they transition to new facilities, which is expected to occur by the end of June 2014.
+Artisan had cost sharing arrangements with entities controlled by Andrew A. Ziegler (APAM's Chairman of the Board and former Artisan employee) and Carlene M. Ziegler (also a former Artisan employee), pursuant to which the Ziegler entities reimbursed Artisan for the costs associated with three employees using Artisan's office space while they transitioned to new facilities.
+This transition was completed during June 2014.
 In addition, Artisan has obtained and paid for insurance policies covering potential liability AIC may incur as the prior general partner of Holdings.
-At March 31, 2014 and December 31, 2013, accounts receivable included \$139 thousand and \$243 thousand due from Ziegler entities, respectively.
+At June 30, 2014 and December 31, 2013, accounts receivable included \$24 thousand and \$243 thousand due from Ziegler entities, respectively.